Downtown (1999 TV series): Production

-Development

 According to Chris Prynoski, when he watched early-1970s Ralph Bakshi films in the mid-1990s, he felt that his films from that time were "much like a time capsule."
 This inspired him to create Downtown, "so that when people watch the show 20 years later, it feels exactly like 1999 in New York".
 Prynoski also wanted to show "a line of demarcation where society changed completely" before cell phones and he "wanted to be able to have nostalgia for what doesn't exist now."

-Music

-Soundtrack of Downtown was composed by Massive Attack and DJ Shadow.
-Music tracks involving drum-and-bass however, was composed by Kimson Albert.
+The soundtrack of Downtown was composed by Massive Attack and DJ Shadow.
+Music tracks involving drum-and-bass were composed by Kimson Albert.

 Release

-Before the release of Downtown in January 1999, the show was shown at the National Association of Television Program Executives (NATPE).
-It was broadcast 13 episodes, airing from August 3, to November 8, 1999.
+Downtown was first shown at the National Association of Television Program Executives (NATPE), in January 1999.
+It was later shown during Comic-Con International in August of that year.
+The show was broadcast for 13 episodes, airing from August 3, to November 8, 1999.
 Video clips of episodes were also available on its official website.
-The show was also shown during Comic-Con International in August of that year.
-Prynoski himself was unsure why the show was canceled after one season.
-But fans speculated that bad marketing decisions and inconvenient time slots for its reruns caused the cancellation from MTV.
+Prynoski himself was unsure why the show was canceled after one season, but fans speculated that bad marketing decisions and inconvenient time slots for its reruns caused the cancellation from MTV.

 Due to licensing issues with the music, the series was never officially released on DVD or in any physical form.
-But in 2007, Chris Prynoski started to sell promotional units of the show for $25.
-Promoting them through his personal blog.
+It was not released on any streaming service or VOD.
+It also had limited merchandise, which the series staff sold their own versions.
 All 13 episodes of the show, sometime later, were unofficially released on YouTube.
-A collection of six T-shirts Merch of the show was also released by Prynoski and Titmouse Inc. in 2024, for the celebration of the show's 25th anniversary, as it also was not officially released by MTV.
+A collection of merch of the show was also released by Prynoski and Titmouse Inc..
+In 2024, for the celebration of the show's 25th anniversary, as it also was never officially released by MTV.

 Reception

+While Downtown did receive a lackluster interest during its release, aside from being nominated for a Primetime Emmy Award for Outstanding Animated Program for the episode "Before and After" in 2000.
+During COVID-19 pandemic in 2020, the show gained larger interest from the audience in retrospect online, on YouTube and TikTok.
+The show was ranked fourth out of ten places on IMDb for becoming one of the best-rated animated series on MTV by July 2021, scoring 8.0 out of 10, with users praising and citing the show for "its abstract imagery and realism."

 Critical reception

-In retrospect series was postily Sarah Nechamkin of Interview called Downtown "The best piece of discarded treasure to come out of the glorious trove of '90s MTV".
-In a retrospective review for Vulture, Greta Rainbow called it a "Feat of naturalistic dialogue", describing the series as a "hyperspecific time capsule".
+In retrospect the show was positively received by critics.
+Sarah Nechamkin of Interview called Downtown "The best piece of discarded treasure to come out of the glorious trove of '90s MTV".
+Greta Rainbow of Vulture, called it a "Feat of naturalistic dialogue", describing the series as a "hyperspecific time capsule".
+Brad LaCour of Collider, expressed that "The writing of Downtown is sharp and natural, finding its humor naturally within conversations without making detours for jokes.
+The voice acting is superb and naturalistic, like you’re overhearing a conversation and not watching a produced script."

-Revived interest and audience response

-Downtown did receive lackluster interest during its release, aside from being nominated for a Primetime Emmy Award for Outstanding Animated Program for the episode "Before and After" in 2000.
-During COVID-19 pandemic in 2020, the show gained larger interest from the audience in retrospect online, on YouTube and TikTok.

-Downtown was ranked in fourth out of ten places on IMDb for becoming one of the best-rated Animated Series on MTV by July 2021, scoring at 8.0 out of 10.